Climate Commitment Act: Polluters pay, communities benefit

 • Tens of thousands of heat pump installations in homes and apartments to eliminate toxic methane leaks and reduce indoor pollution

-• Provide $200 electric utility rebates to 750,000 (or one out of every three) low- and medium-income households in September 2024
+• Provide $200 electric utility credits to eligible low- and medium-income households

 Reduce outdoor air pollution for workers and overburdened communities